 |1942 Digby Morton suit (detail) © Victorian and Albert Museum, London|

 Those who were handy with a needle could save precious coupons by making their own clothes.
 36” / 91.5cm wide fabric required three coupons per yard for wool and two per yard for cotton; quite a saving on the eleven or seven coupons required for dresses of the same fabrics.
 My mum and Granny T were at a double advantage here.
 As well as being able to sew, they lived in a railway town not far from Manchester, and stalls in the local market sold remnants from the cotton mills of Lancashire.
 As far as Mum can recall, remnants were off-ration.
 This seems quite likely; second-hand clothing was not rationed because it would be too complicated to administer, and I can imagine remnants being the same.

 Discussing all of this with Mum inspired me to see if I could make a dress which met all the restrictions of CC41 clothing.
 First of all, I had to find out what the regulations were.
 This was easier said than done; I could find lots of snippets, but not the full set.
-Eventually I found this blog, which not only lists all the regulations direct from the relevant Act of Parliament (look for posts with the tag ‘austerity’) but also details the writer’s attempt to clothe herself for 12 months on the equivalent of a year’s coupons.
+Eventually I found a blog (update - sadly now defunct) which not only listed all the regulations direct from the relevant Act of Parliament but also detailed the writer’s attempt to clothe herself for 12 months on the equivalent of a year’s coupons.

 The starting point for my dress was this photograph of Mum and her friends J, M and K.

 |Mum (second from left, with her hair in a victory roll) and friends|